 Web design is constantly advancing, but what are the core questions you need to ask about your new or existing website to make sure it's future-proof?
-Prodo's head of development Ed Yau reveals all here.

-‘Is my site highly optimised for SEO?'
+Is your website optimised for SEO?
 If I search your site will it come first, second, third or will it be on page 14?
 If your site is not findable, it doesn’t matter how good it is, there’s almost no point in having it.

 How’s the design look?
 Is it perfect for your brand, how does it look compared to your competitors' sites?
 Are they quite similar, what’s your differentiator as a company?
 Does your website show that?

 Is the user experience good for you as a content editor?
 Does it take you hours and hours to update your website – or is it login and five minutes later you’ve got a new page?
 What is going to be time-efficient enough for you as a user within your company?

 What about what your future needs might be?
 Where is the technology is taking us as a society, does that play back onto your consumer needs and your business needs?
 In the last ten years, web development has come along leaps and bounds - the things you could do even just a couple of years ago has already evolved.